Component Options

 5.25 Drive Bays - You probably won't need any!

 This is where you install any optical drives such as Blu-Ray or DVD-RW.
-This can be added or
+This

 We can even use optical drives from your old computer.